 Meningococcal disease can affect people of any age.
 The following people have a higher risk of being infected:

-- young children under the age of 5
+- infants and young children under the age of two

-- teenagers and young adults between 15 and 24 years old
+- teenagers and young adults aged 15 to 19 years old

 - people living with patients who have meningococcal disease

-- people who are exposed to cigarette smoke
+- teenagers and young adults aged 15 to 24 years who are exposed to cigarette smoke

 - travellers to countries with high rates of meningococcal disease